DIY: Finishing What We Start

 I’m a serious do-it-yourselfer.
 If we need a new blanket for the bed, I’ll start sewing a quilt.
 If we need bread for sandwiches, I start making a loaf of bread.
 Now that my husband and I need a place to live, we’re remodeling an old airplane hangar all by ourselves.

-It’s so easy to get excited about DIY projects!
+It’s so easy to get excited about DIY projects.
 It’s cheaper!
 It’s creative!
-It’s so much more fun!
+It’s more fun!

 But so many of our DIY projects are not getting done.

 DIY is in my blood.
 Unfortunately, finishing my projects isn’t.
 You too?
-Do you have half-done knitting projects?
+You have half-done knitting projects, too?
 Half-painted trim?
 A half-weeded garden?

-Half-finished projects often end up being a huge waste of our time, money, and emotional happiness.
-It can be really hard to break the cycle.
-(But trust me – it’s so worth it when you do.)
+Half-finished projects can end up a waste of our time, money, and emotional happiness.
+It can be hard to break the cycle.

 So here’s what I propose for finishing the DIYs we start.